Scott Ritter

-William Scott Ritter Jr. (born July 15, 1961) is an American author, pundit, former United States Marine Corps intelligence officer, former United Nations Special Commission (UNSCOM) weapons inspector, and convicted sex offender.
+William Scott Ritter Jr. (born July 15, 1961) is an American former United States Marine Corps intelligence officer, former United Nations Special Commission (UNSCOM) weapons inspector, author, and commentator.

-Ritter served as a junior military analyst during Operation Desert Storm.
-He then served as a member of the UNSCOM overseeing the disarmament of weapons of mass destruction (WMD) in Iraq from 1991 to 1998, from which he resigned in protest.
-He later became a critic of the Iraq War and United States foreign policy in the Middle East.
-More recently, he has been a defender of Russia during the 2022 invasion of Ukraine, writing a series of opinion pieces for Russian state media outlet RT.
+Ritter was a junior military analyst during Operation Desert Storm.
+He served as a member of UNSCOM overseeing the disarmament of weapons of mass destruction (WMD) in Iraq from 1991 to 1998, from which he resigned in protest.
+Later he became a critic of the Iraq War and United States foreign policy in the Middle East.
+In recent years, he has been a regular contributor to Russian state media outlets RT and Sputnik.
+He has visited Russia in support of Russia since the start of the Russian invasion of Ukraine.
+In June 2024, Ritter claimed that US authorities seized his passport and prevented him from visiting Russia.

-Ritter was the subject of police sting operations for sex crimes in 2001 and 2009, and was convicted of sex crimes involving a minor in 2011.
+In 2011, Ritter was convicted of several criminal offenses after engaging in sexually explicit online activity with a police officer who was posing as a 15 year-old girl.

 Early and personal life

-Ritter was born into a military family in 1961 in Gainesville, Florida.
-He graduated from Kaiserslautern American High School in Kaiserslautern, Germany in 1979, and later from Franklin and Marshall College in Lancaster, Pennsylvania, with a Bachelor of Arts in the history of the Soviet Union and departmental honors.
+The son of an Air Force officer and a military nurse, Ritter was born into a military family in 1961 in Gainesville, Florida.
+He graduated from Kaiserslautern American High School in Kaiserslautern west of Mannheim, Germany in 1979.
+He earned a Bachelor of Arts degree from Franklin & Marshall College in Lancaster, Pennsylvania.
+He studied the history of the Soviet Union there and received departmental honors.

+While working in Votkinsk as an intelligence officer, Ritter met his second wife Marina Khatiashvili, a Soviet translator from Georgia.
+The couple married in 1991 and have two children; twin daughters.